MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

     Then restart this VM by running shutdown -r -t 0 from this command prompt.
     ```

-6. Use CRTL+C to copy the provided windbg output into the command buffer.
+6. Use CRTL+C to copy the provided Windbg output into the command buffer.
 Doing this avoids attempting to write down the long key value that is returned.

 7. Re-enable BitLocker and secure boot when you're done configuring the debugger settings.

-8. Because a VM with enhanced session support can timeout when it is left in a breakpoint, disable *Enhanced session* support using the **View** pull down menu in the VM.
+8. Because a VM with enhanced session support can timeout when it is left in a breakpoint, disable *Enhanced session* support using the **View** pull-down menu in the VM.

 9. The VM will be restarted after the debugger is loaded and running.
 This process is described next.